Harsh5039/Dreamportal_test/README.md

-Dream Portal Selenium Test Automation
+# 🌙 Dream Portal Selenium Test Automation

-Automated UI functional tests for the Dream Portal web application using Java, JUnit 5, Selenium WebDriver, and Maven.
+This project automates the UI functional testing of the Dream Portal web application using Java, JUnit 5, Selenium WebDriver, and Maven.
+It follows the Page Object Model design pattern to enhance maintainability and readability.

-Project Structure
-src/
-├── main/
-│ └── java/
-│ └── com.example.dreamportaltests.pages/
-│ ├── HomePage.java # Home page actions and elements
-│ ├── DiaryPage.java # Diary table validations
-│ └── SummaryPage.java # Summary table interactions
-└── test/
-└── java/
-└── com.example.dreamportaltests.tests/
-└── DreamPortalTest.java # End-to-end test suite
-pom.xml # Project dependencies and build config

-yaml
-Copy
-Edit

-Prerequisites
-Java 11 or higher
-Maven
-Chrome browser (latest recommended)
-Internet connection (for WebDriverManager)

-Setup & Running Tests
-Clone the repository
-git clone <your-repo-url>
-cd <your-repo-folder>
-Run the tests with Maven
-mvn test
-Or run from your IDE
-Open the project in IntelliJ IDEA or Eclipse.
-Right-click on DreamPortalTest.java and select Run.

-Test Coverage
-Home Page (index.html)
-Loading animation disappears after ~3 seconds.
-Main content and "My Dreams" button become visible.
-"My Dreams" button opens both diary and summary pages in new tabs.
-Diary Page (dreams-diary.html)
-Exactly 10 dream entries.
-All dream types are "Good" or "Bad".
-All columns are filled and non-empty.
-Recurring dream names are detected.
-Summary Page (dreams-total.html)
-Validates Good and Bad dream counts.

-Page Objects
-HomePage.java – For home page interactions.
-DiaryPage.java – For diary table validations.
-SummaryPage.java – For summary table statistics extraction.

-Dependencies
-Key dependencies in pom.xml:
-selenium-java
-junit-jupiter
-webdrivermanager

-Happy Testing! 🚀
+The project structure includes `HomePage.java`, `DiaryPage.java`, and `SummaryPage.java` under `com.example.dreamportaltests.pages`, and a test class `DreamPortalTest.java` under `com.example.dreamportaltests.tests`.
+The `pom.xml` manages dependencies such as `selenium-java`, `junit-jupiter`, and `webdrivermanager`.

+To get started, ensure you have Java 11 or higher, Maven, the latest version of Google Chrome, and an internet connection (required by WebDriverManager).
+First, clone the repository using `git clone https://github.com/your-username/dream-portal-selenium-tests.git` and navigate into the folder.
+You can run the tests via Maven using `mvn test`, or directly from your IDE like IntelliJ IDEA or Eclipse by right-clicking `DreamPortalTest.java` and selecting Run.

+Test coverage includes the Home Page (`index.html`), where a loading animation disappears after ~3 seconds and the main content with the "My Dreams" button becomes visible.
+Clicking the button opens the Diary and Summary pages in new tabs.
+On the Diary Page (`dreams-diary.html`), the test ensures exactly 10 dream entries, each categorized as either "Good" or "Bad", with all columns filled and recurring dream names detected.
+On the Summary Page (`dreams-total.html`), it validates the counts of "Good" and "Bad" dreams and ensures summary statistics match the Diary data.

+Page Object classes handle functionality modularly: `HomePage.java` manages homepage interactions and tab switching, `DiaryPage.java` validates table entries and categories, and `SummaryPage.java` verifies dream statistics.

+Common issues include `NoSuchElementException` (usually caused by incorrect selectors or inactive tabs), `TimeoutException` (possibly requiring increased wait times), and `IndexOutOfBoundsException` (when row structures are unexpected).
+Chrome’s pop-up blocker should be disabled as the app opens new tabs during navigation.

+This project is meant for educational or demonstration purposes only.
+Contributions are welcome—feel free to fork, open issues, or create pull requests.
+Happy testing! 🚀